-The Expedited Local Partnership Program (ELPP) gives districts not yet participating in the Classroom Facilities Assistance Program the opportunity to move ahead with portions of their project that best fit the district’s need at that time.
+ELPP gives districts not yet participating in the Classroom Facilities Assistance Program the opportunity to move ahead with portions of their project that best fit the district’s needs at that time.
 Once a district enters CFAP, they receive credit toward their required local contribution for the work completed under ELPP.

 This program provides assistance to Joint Vocational School Districts (JVSDs) for the improvement of classroom facilities suitable to their vocational education programs.